willie191998/to-do-app-with-docker-jerkins-prometheus/README.md

    - Jenkins, an open-source automation server, was chosen for CI/CD due to its flexibility and self-hosting capabilities.
    - Jenkins pulls the latest code from GitHub, builds the Docker image, and pushes it to Docker Hub.
    - Install the following directly on the server Docker, Docker-compose,
-   - Install the following plugins on Jenkins; Github, docker pipeline, Git, build pipeline, etc. Ensure appropriate set up of Jenkins
+   - Install the following plugins on Jenkins; Github, docker pipeline, Git, build pipeline, etc. Ensure appropriate setup of Jenkins
-   - Write scripts carefully, ensure secure and valid authentication credentials, ensure adequate authorization to EC2 through IAM roles
+   - Write scripts carefully, ensure secure and valid authentication credentials, and ensure adequate authorization to EC2 through IAM roles
    - Ensure credentials are handled securely

 4. # Deployment to Second EC2 Server: